dev-ankit-mishra/Competitive-Programming/README.md

 # Competitive-Programming
-This repo includes problems of Competitive programming platforms.
+This repo includes problems of different competitive programming platforms.